AddstarMC/Prism-Bukkit/README.md

 This allows you to see whether or not your rollback/restore will do what you intended - because if not you can cancel it without any impact on the real map.

-Use `/prism preview rollback (params)` (or restore).
+Use `/prism preview (rollback/rb or restore/rs) (params)`.
 If the results look good and you wish to apply them to the map, use `/prism preview apply`.

 If not, use `/prism preview cancel`.
 You may only have one preview pending at a time, and they will expire after a minute.
 If you forget about them or logout, they will self-cancel.